aws/sagemaker-jumpstart-industry-pack/README.rst

 Running Tests
 ~~~~~~~~~~~~~

-SageMaker JumpStart Industry SDK has unit tests and integration tests.
+The SageMaker JumpStart Industry SDK has unit tests and integration tests.

 You can install the libraries needed to run the tests by running :code:`pip install --upgrade .[test]` or, for Zsh users: :code:`pip install --upgrade .\[test\]`